 It’s a lot to ask for people to try to do this and the rest of their lives.
 Some people say that human beings have a natural inclination to gather around conflict shouting “FIGHT!
 FIGHT!
 FIGHT!”.
 That may be true for a lot of people, but I believe that emergency responders are the kind of people who would show up to stop a bully or break up a fight.

 Headlines and controversies can be fun to read and sometimes even spark a good debate, but they are like candy.
-Great now and again, but if it’s all you live off your going to get sick.
+Great now and again, but if it’s all you live off you’re going to get sick.